OSSU Blog 1 - Progress Update from October 18, 2025 until January 24, 2026

 "Give me six hours to chop down a tree and I will spend the first four sharpening the axe." – Abraham Lincoln

 Sharpening the axe here for me is thinking about and planning what to do next.
 Chopping the tree is actually carrying out the plan.
-The planning to execution ratio might not be exactly like from the quote, but the key idea here is to invest time in planning, so that's what I am going to do.
+The planning to execution ratio might not be exactly like from the quote, but the key idea here is to invest time in thinking and planning, so that's what I am going to do.

 Stay tuned until my next OSSU blog.